Mississippi Birth Records Search

 If you choose to visit them in person, you can pay by cash, check or money order.
 You will need to visit their office at the Ridgeland Office located at 222 Marketridge Dr. Their hours of operation are 8 a.m. and 4:30 p.m. each weekday.

-You can also choose to order online or by phone using the VitalChek network.
+You can also choose to order by performing Mississippi birth records search online or by phone using the VitalChek network.

 You may also mail in your completed application to: Mississippi Vital Records, P.O.
 Box 1700 Jackson, MS 39215-1700